marianna-kozanyiova/colorclourd-26-unlock-e2e-cx-w-d365-ci-workshop/lab06-optional.md

 ## Introduction
 In this optional lab, you will explore how AI can help ColorCloud move faster from customer insight to customer action.
 In Lab 5, you created measures and a segment that identify customers showing strong commercial value and product adoption.
 In this lab, you will build on that work by using Copilot in both `CI-D` and `CI-J`.

-You will begin in `CI-D`, where you will use Copilot to explore the unified Customer table and uncover customer profile patterns that can inform how ColorCloud communicates with valuable customers.
+You will begin in `CI-D`, where you will use Copilot to explore the unified Customer table and uncover customer profile patterns that can inform how ColorCloud communicates with customers.
 You will then move to `CI-J`, where you will use Copilot to refine an existing ColorCloud email based on those insights.
-Finally, you will use Journey Copilot to draft a simple follow-up journey for the existing `HighValueAdopters` audience using the updated message.
+Finally, you will use Journey Copilot to draft a simple follow-up journey for the existing `HighValueAdopters` audience using the updated email.

 This lab is designed to show how AI can support both sides of the customer experience process:
 - understanding customers and finding opportunities in `CI-D`